 On the Circulation of Blood is an itinerant, multimedia installation and performance work as part of ‘The Plot’, the fifth edition of Creative Folkestone Triennial.
-Initially unfolding at The Old Drying Grounds, adjacent to St Peter’s School, the work will then move to Market Place in central Folkestone before making its final journey to the Lower Leas Amphitheatre.
+Initially unfolding at The Old Drying Grounds, adjacent to St Peter’s School, the work will then move to the Lower Leas Amphitheatre.

 The work is in part inspired by the local community of St Peter’s School who were said to have repaired and dried nets for the fisherman outside the school gates.
 The project also directly references Folkestone born William Harvey – ‘discoverer of the circulation of blood’, whose statue is in the centre of the Leas, Folkestone’s clifftop promenade.

 Performances will begin with a short procession (less than 500m) before culminating at the main site.
 Volunteers will be on hand to guide you to and from the performance sites, some audience members may wish to skip the procession and be in position for the main performance approximately 15 minutes after the advertised time.
 After sunset the performances will be illuminated and accompanied by a choreographed lighting display.